The fact that you arrived on this page could only mean a few things.

 A positive personal experience towards a certain company product such as NeoLife’s is one of the major deciding factors on whether you should join or not.

-If this task is not up to your alley, then I suggest you take a look at this excellent alternative business opportunity.
+If this task is not up to your alley, then I highly recommend that you take a look at this program instead.

 In addition to the above facts, there are more factors you should consider before deciding to become a NeoLife distributor.